Scaling limit of the uniform infinite half-plane quadrangulation in the Gromov-Hausdorff-Prokhorov-uniform topology: Introduction

 The definition of the GHPU metric is inspired by other metrics on types of metric spaces such as the Gromov-Hausdorff metric~\cite{bbi-metric-geometry,gromov-metric-book}, the Gromov-Prokhorov metric~\cite{gpw-metric-measure}, and the Gromov-Hausdorff-Prokhorov metric~\cite{adh-ghp,miermont-tess}.

 Second, we will prove scaling limit results for the uniform infinite half-plane quadrangulation (UIHPQ) in the local GHPU topology.
 The UIHPQ is the Benjamini-Schramm local limit~\cite{benjamini-schramm-topology} of uniform random quadrangulations with boundary as the total number of edges and then the perimeter tends to $\infty$~\cite{curien-miermont-uihpq,caraceni-curien-uihpq}, where the map is viewed from a root which is chosen uniformly at random from the boundary.
 There are two variants of the UIHPQ.
-The first is the UIHPQ with general boundary (which we will refer to as the UIHPQ), which may have vertices and edges of multiplicity at least $2$ on its boundary; and the UIHPQ with simple boundary (UIHPQ$_{\op{S}}$), where we require that the boundary is simple.
+The first is the UIHPQ with general boundary (which we will refer to as the UIHPQ), which may have boundary vertices with multiplicity greater than 1 in the external face; and the UIHPQ with simple boundary (UIHPQ$_{\op{S}}$), where we require that the boundary is simple (i.e., it is a path with no self-intersections).
 In this paper, we will prove that both the UIHPQ and the UIHPQ$_{\op{S}}$ (equipped with the measure which assigns mass to each vertex equal to its degree and the curve which traces the boundary) converge in the scaling limit in the local GHPU topology to the Brownian half-plane, which we define in Section~\ref{sec-bhp} below (see also~\cite[Section~5.3]{caraceni-curien-uihpq} for a different definition, which we expect is equivalent).
 Along the way, we will also improve the Gromov-Hausdorff scaling limit result for finite uniform quadrangulations with boundary toward the Brownian disk in~\cite{bet-mier-disk} to a scaling limit result in the GHPU topology.

 One particular reason to be interested in random quadrangulations with simple boundary (such as the UIHPQ$_{\op{S}}$) is that one can glue two such surfaces along their boundary to obtain a uniform random quadrangulation decorated by a SAW.
 See~\cite[Section~8.2]{bet-disk-tight} (which builds on~\cite{bbg-recursive-approach,bg-simple-quad}) for the case of finite quadrangulations with simple boundary and~\cite[Part~III]{caraceni-thesis},~\cite{caraceni-curien-saw} for the case of the UIHPQ$_{\op{S}}$.